amurariu/usri/README.md

     - Summary stats (contains minimal difference between groups needed for *P* <0.05, for ALDEx2 and ALDEx3).

 - **code:**
   - Directory containing all R scripts for producing the figures in the paper and running all tools on all datasets w/ binomial thinning, over 100 iterations of the data.
+Note that these .Rda files are not provided in the repository due to their very large file size.
+They can be generated locally by running the corresponding R scripts.

 - **data:**
   - Directory containing input & metadata for all datasets, as well as metadata and any functional lookup data.